800.367.6515

 There are 54 lifeguard towers that span the 10 miles of coastline on North Myrtle Beach.
 During peak season, the city tries to keep the towers fully staffed.
 Please be mindful of any swim advisories and check the lifeguard stands to see if any flags are displayed.
 These flags can indicate whether swimming is safe currently.

-North Myrtle Beach displays different colors of beach lifeguard flags to indicate different situations.
+North Myrtle Beach displays different-colored beach lifeguard flags to indicate different situations.

 • Red Flag – High hazard.
 Swimming is strongly discouraged.